copilot-emacs/copilot.el/README.md

 2. Setup `copilot.el` as described in the next section.

+3. Install the copilot server by `M-x copilot-install-server`.

-3. Login to Copilot by `M-x copilot-login`.
+4. Login to Copilot by `M-x copilot-login`.
 You can also check the status by `M-x copilot-diagnose` (`NotAuthorized` means you don't have a valid subscription).

-4. Enjoy!
+5. Enjoy!

 ## Configurations